luukfroling/BEP/parts/03-theory.md

 Multiple convolution layers can be combined to form an encoder.
 An encoder reduces the size of the image between each layer using a max pool layer.A max pool layer devides the input into rectangular regions and taks the maximum value from each region, reducing the image size and allowing the network to capture more abstract and higher-level data.

-Similarly a decoder can be used to upsample all features back to an output image.
-A decoder uses deconvolution layers which increases the size of the feature map as more and more features are added back in.
+Similarly a decoder can be used to an abstract representation and generate an output image.
+A decoder uses deconvolution layers which increases the size of the image as more features are added back in.

 :::{figure} parts\Figures\Unet.png
 :label: unet
 :width: 75%
-A Unet architecture for an image with a 32x32 lowest possible resolution.
+A U-Net architecture for an image with a 32x32 lowest possible resolution.
 Each blue square represents a multi-channel feature map with the amount of channels denoted on top of the box.
 Gray arrows represent cross over layers with the white boxes representing copied layers from the encoder *Figure reproduced from* [@oktay2018attention]
 :::

-[](#unet) shows a Unet architecture, which combines an encoder and a decoder with an equal amount of layers.
+[](#unet) shows a U-Net architecture, which combines an encoder and a decoder with an equal amount of layers.
 Between each layer of the encoder and decoder part of the network, there is a skip-connection layer as well which copies the feature map from the encoder layer to the decoder layer.
 This allows the decoder to use features which might have been lost while encoding the image.

 ## Machine learning - Attention gate

 For feature extraction from images where both local and non-local features are of importance, convolution layers can be combined with attention mechanisms.
 An attention mechanism is a technique used in machine learning used to allow machine learning models to attend to the most relevant parts of the input data [@vaswani2017attention].

-An attention mechanism takes the input vector $x_{i}^{l}$ and multiplies it by an attention score $\alpha_{i}^{l}$.
-To get there an intermediate attention score $q_{\text{att}}^{l}$ (the attention score $q_{\text{att}}$ for layer l) can be defined as
+An attention mechanism takes the input vector $x_{i}^{l}$ and multiplies it by an attention score $\alpha_{i}^{l}$ to perserve only the activations relevant to the task.
+To calculate $\alpha_{i}^{l}$,  an intermediate attention score $q_{\text{att}}^{l}$ (the attention score $q_{\text{att}}$ for layer l) can be defined as
 ```{math}
 q_{\text{att}}^{l} = \psi^{T} \, \sigma \left( W_{x}^{T} x_{i}^{l} + W_{g}^{T} g_{i} + b_{g} \right) + b_{\psi}
 ```